 Ginseng adjusts glucose and cholesterol levels

 Ginseng right is one of the main antidiabetic herbs TČM ( Lim2009egv ).
 There are 300+ scientific publications on its effect on diabetes.
 It helps regulate blood glucose at multiple levels, influenced by PPAR receptors ( Chung2001cbw , Yoon2003ppr ), which act on ginsenosides Rg 3 ( Hwang2009aeg ), Rh 1 ( Gu2013gra ) and Rb1 ( Chan2012gpa ).
 In addition to lowering blood sugar levels, ginseng also regulates cholesterol, whose increased levels of diabetes often accompany ( Ni2010sgp and others).
 Ginseng manages diabetes by modifying gene expression ( Banz2007gmd ), has a hypoglycaemic effect ( Jeon2013aef ) and protects against diabetic atherosclerosis ( Zhang2006msc ).
 Ginsenoside Re increases tissue sensitivity to insulin ( Gao2013grr ).
-American ginseng and notoginseng ginseng are considered less encouraging, but they act as well as ginseng against diabetes.
+American ginseng and notoginseng ginseng are considered less encouraging, but anti-diabetes acts just like ginseng right.

 A common complication of diabetes is ischemia of the limbs (eg venous ulcers).
 These ginseng heals both by improving blood circulation and by its healing effect ( Chen2008cpe ).
 Ginseng has a dual, opposed effect on capillary growth: ginsenosides Rg1 and Rg3 act by activation ( Kwok2012sg2 ), Rb1 inhibitory ( Sengupta2004may ).
 Many other publications document the protective effect of ginseng against organ damage (brain, heart, liver, kidney, retina) due to diabetes and protective and healing effects in heart and stroke .
 Otherwise, ginseng is harmless and safe .